Marsha Blackburn: Tech policy and antitrust

 Blackburn has advocated increased regulation of technology companies and criticized alleged anti-conservative bias on major platforms.
 In June 2018, she published an op-ed arguing for greater oversight and restrictions on tech companies that sparked a vocal backlash among Google employees.
 During a 2020 Commerce Committee hearing in which she claimed that tech companies stifle free speech, Blackburn asked Google chief Sundar Pichai about the employment status of an employee who had criticized her.

-In the 117th United States Congress, Blackburn introduced the bipartisan Open App Markets Act alongside Senators Richard Blumenthal and Amy Klobuchar.
-The legislation is intended to curb Apple and Google, the operators of the App Store and Google Play, from engaging in anti-competitive behavior in app markets.
+In the 117th Congress, Blackburn introduced the bipartisan Open App Markets Act alongside Senators Richard Blumenthal and Amy Klobuchar.
+The legislation was intended to curb Apple and Google, the operators of the App Store and Google Play, from engaging in anti-competitive behavior in app markets.
 Blackburn also worked with Blumenthal to introduce children's online child safety legislation, known as the Kids Online Safety Act (KOSA).

 Telecommunications policy

 Blackburn opposes net neutrality in the United States, calling it "socialistic".
 She opposes municipal broadband initiatives that aim to compete with Internet service providers.
 She supported bills that restrict municipalities from creating their own broadband networks, and wrote a bill to prevent the Federal Communications Commission (FCC) from preempting state laws that blocked municipal broadband.

 In 2017, Blackburn introduced to the House a measure to dismantle an Obama-administration online privacy rule that the FCC adopted in October 2016.
 Her measure, which was supported by broadband providers but criticized by privacy advocates, repealed the rule that required broadband providers to obtain consumers' permission before sharing their online data, including browsing histories.
 The measure passed the House in a party-line vote in March 2017, after a similar measure passed the Senate the same week.
 She subsequently proposed legislation that expanded the requirement to include internet companies as well as broadband providers.
 As of 2017, Blackburn had accepted at least $693,000 in campaign contributions from telecom companies.